What is Depression?

 - Coaching, Recovery & Personal Development Events

-In response to a larger, more confrontational group, a depressed person may not have the same eye-opening reaction that an alcoholic or drug addict may have.
+How can I help a friend with depression?
+In response to a larger, more confrontational group, a depressed person may not have the same eye-opening reaction as an alcoholic or drug addict.

 World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.CALL (877) 378-4154